lucianhu/rnaseq/docs/output_UKHD.md

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
 It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
 For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

+> **NB:** The FastQC plots in this directory are generated relative to the raw, input reads.
+They may contain adapter sequence and regions of low quality.
+To see how your reads look after adapter and quality trimming please refer to the FastQC reports in the `trimgalore/fastqc/` directory.

 ```bash
 fastqc \\
         $args \\